Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 3. OCI-R (Total)

+obsessive compulsive inventory revised, is used to measure the obsessive compulsive symptoms and has 6 subscales

 ![plot_3](plots/three.png)

 people with both anxiety and depression symptoms reached to scores up to 66, whereas people with anxiety symptoms only has a maximum of 59 on the OCIR scale

 ### 4. OCI-R (Hoarding subscale)

+the OCI-R HOARDING is one of the OCIR subscales

 ![plot_4](plots/four.png)